-Dani Shapiro on the Pleasures and Perils of Writing & the Creative Life
+Dani Shapiro on the Pleasures and Perils of Writing and the Creative Life

 “It is in the thousands of days of trying, failing, sitting, thinking, resisting, dreaming, raveling, unraveling that we are at our most engaged, alert, and alive.”

 “At its best, the sensation of writing is that of any unmerited grace,” Annie Dillard famously observed, adding the quintessential caveat, “It is handed to you, but only if you look for it.
 You search, you break your heart, your back, your brain, and then — and only then — it is handed to you.”
 And yet, Zadie Smith admonished in her 10 rules of writing, it’s perilous to romanticize the “vocation of writing”: “There is no ‘writer’s lifestyle.’
 All that matters is what you leave on the page.”